-Spin the Globe: Don George in El Salvador
+Spin the Globe: Don George Embraces the New El Salvador

 El Salvador.
 This was embarrassing.
 Despite 25 years as a travel writer and editor, I was barely sure the country was in Central America.
 Yet in 24 hours I would be headed there for AFAR.
 My ignorance, it turned out, was shared by all my supposedly worldly, well-traveled friends.
 None had any information for me.